Armour in Texts

 Modern (+XVI to present)

-- William Patten, The Expedicion into Scotlande (Scotland, 1547): The secretary of an English lord published a startling description of the aftermath of Battle of Pinkie in 1548.
-Amongst other things he marvelled that the Scots all dressed the same way with no sign of their different stations, so that the English accidentally killed rich men and let poor ones surrender, and that although the number of the Scottish dead was terrible they were all stripped naked in a very short time (link to excerpts in modern spelling and scan of a facsimile with the original 16th century spelling and abbreviations)
+William Patten, The Expedicion into Scotlande (Scotland, 1547): The secretary of an English lord published a startling description of the aftermath of Battle of Pinkie in 1548.
+Amongst other things he marvelled that the Scots all dressed the same way with no sign of their different stations, so that the English accidentally killed rich men and spared poor ones, and that although the number of the Scottish dead was terrible they were all stripped naked in a very short time (link to excerpts in modern spelling and scan of a facsimile with the original 16th century spelling and abbreviations)

 (Gabor Agoston, Guns for the Sultan (Cambridge University Press, 2008), and Alan Williams, The Knight and the Blast Furnace (Leiden: Brill), and Stuart W. Pyhrr and José-A. Godoy, with essays and a compilation of documents by Silvio Leydi, Heroic Armour of the Italian Renaissance (link to open access version) are three books which cite many documents on the production of arms and armour from the sixteenth and seventeenth centuries).